Records manager

 You may start as a records management assistant before moving into a records management role.
 In larger organisations, such as government or universities, there may be a team of records management staff and a career structure in place, for example, records manager, senior records manager and head of records (or information and records) management.
 In more senior positions, you're likely to lead a team of records management staff, develop strategy and coordinate policy developments.

-In smaller organisations, however, records management teams are often small and records manager may be the most senior position.
-You may need to be flexible and willing to relocate if you're looking for promotion.
+In smaller organisations, however, records management teams are often small, and records manager may be the most senior position.
+You may need to move jobs or relocate if you're looking for promotion.
 Progress will often depend on developing your own route based on your interests and experience.

-IRMS Accreditation and professional membership of ARA can help progress your career as it shows that you have the highest standards of professionalism, your skills, experience and knowledge are up to date and that you're committed to the profession.
+IRMS Accreditation and professional registration with ARA can help progress your career.
+It shows that your skills, experience and knowledge are at a particular standard and that you're committed to the profession.

 As your career grows, you may develop a specialist interest or broaden your skills and expand your career across archiving and archive conservation.
 Other related areas of work include genealogy and historical research.